No-Way-Jose/CubingCafe/README.md

 ## Technical Challenges

+The following were described in more detail in our survey submission:

 - GraphQL implementation and integration with mongoose and express
 - WebRTC and peerJS utilization and user match making
 - Vue lifecycle & Vuex state management